nelsonic/app/docs/client-user.md

 Main features:

-- client-user can access customized dashboard with the following information:
+- client-user can access customised dashboard

-  - list of jobs
-  - list of candidates who aplied for the client jobs
-  - list of stages, e.g Interview, Face to Face etc.
-  - manager contact details

 - client-user can customise the stages for the specific jobs
 - client-user can move the candidate from stage to stage

-More information in regards the client-user dashboard, please go to [client-user-dashboard](./client-user-dashboard.md)
+More information on the client-user dashboard, please see [client-user-dashboard](./client-user-dashboard.md).